About Refugees, By Refugees

 Their childhood memories must be beautiful.

-Therefore, my current dream is to have my four children on the safe road without any illnesses or damages that could harm their future.
+My current dream is for my four children to reach safety without any illnesses or damages harming their future.

 I hope my voice will be heard.